-By Brett Williams.
-Last Updated 9th July 2021.
+By Cat Troi.
+Last Updated 5th May 2022.
 Welcome to our online compensation for a fall from a ladder guide, where we will be discussing a ladder accident claim.
 Within this guide, we will take the time to explore the claims process for falling off a ladder.
 We’ll outline how a personal injury lawyer could assist you, and provide free legal advice on a fall from a ladder accident case.

 Whether you use a ladder daily for work or need to use one occasionally, anything that involves working at a height carries risks.
 You will more than likely be aware of the risks of going up ladders and take pains to be as careful as possible while performing the job you need to do.
 However, if someone else is negligent or acts dangerously while you are on that ladder and caused an injury, it could very well be serious.

 A ladder accident can cause a range of injuries, from the minor to the serious, and if you’ve been hurt in a ladder accident that was caused by someone else, be it, someone who was supposed to be holding the ladder, or the manufacturer of the ladder themselves, then it may be possible to begin a ladder accident claim for your suffering and any financial losses it causes.

 This easy to navigate guide to ladder accident claims gives you actionable advice on what to do in the event you’ve suffered a ladder accident, but if you’d prefer to discuss your options with us before reading, then reaching us on 0800 073 8801 is something you might like to do.